 Shorter wait times

 During holidays and other peak travel times, the wait lines for LAX taxicabs can be ridiculously long.
 If you’re eager to get home quickly, hailing an Uber just got faster.
 Lyft and Uber drivers who have just completed an airport drop-off are instantly notified of arriving passengers who request a ride.
 Not only does this minimize wait times, airport authorities believe that by reducing the number of airport trips ride-sharing drivers make each day will help ease traffic in the terminal loop.
 In many cases, Uber and Lyft passengers are picked up curbside in under 5 minutes.

 Better customer experience

 Ridesharing drivers are very eager to please in exchange for a top-notch rating.
 If you have never taken an Uber, you may not be aware that upon reaching your destination, you can rate your driver, giving them from one to five stars.
 This rating affects the driver’s overall score and helps determine their future success and ability to get passengers.
 Beyond this, Lyft and Uber drivers are generally known for their friendliness and engaging conversations, with some keeping drinks and snacks on hand for passengers.
 Ratings are also based on the cleanliness of the vehicle, which is often questionable in taxis.

 If you were hurt in a ridesharing accident in California, legal compensation may be available.
-Learn more about your options for legal recourse by calling Uber accident lawyer, Sean Salamati.
+Learn more about your options for legal recourse by calling Los Angeles car accident lawyer Sean Salamati.
 For more than two decades, The Salamati Law Firm has been advocating for auto accident injury victims throughout the greater Los Angeles area.
 Arrange a complimentary case review by calling today.

 Read More on Uber and Lyft accidents: